-What are public, private and hybrid clouds?
+What are public, private, and hybrid clouds?

 What is a public cloud?

-In a public cloud, you share the same hardware, storage and network devices with other organisations or cloud “tenants”.
-You access services and manage your account using a web browser.
+In a public cloud, you share the same hardware, storage, and network devices with other organisations or cloud “tenants,” and you access services and manage your account using a web browser.
 Public cloud deployments are frequently used to provide web-based email, online office applications, storage, and testing and development environments.

 Advantages of public clouds:

-- Lower costs—no need to purchase hardware or software, and you only pay for the service you use.
+- Lower costs—no need to purchase hardware or software, and you pay only for the service you use.

 - No maintenance—your service provider provides the maintenance.

 - Near-unlimited scalability—on-demand resources are available to meet your business needs.

 - High reliability—a vast network of servers ensures against failure.

 What is a private cloud?

-A private cloud consists of computing resources used exclusively by one business or organisation.
-The private cloud can be physically located at your organisation’s on-site data centre, or it can be hosted by a third-party service provider.
+A private cloud consists of cloud computing resources used exclusively by one business or organisation.
+The private cloud can be physically located at your organisation’s on-site datacentre, or it can be hosted by a third-party service provider.
 But in a private cloud, the services and infrastructure are always maintained on a private network and the hardware and software are dedicated solely to your organisation.